akanksha-atrey/akanksha-atrey.github.io/index.md

 ## About Me

-My current research interests lie at the intersection of machine learning, edge computing, and privacy with a focus on applications in IoT and mobile computing.
-Particularly, I am interested in characterizing, evaluating and building privacy-preserving machine learning models on resource-constrained edge environments.
+My current research interests lie at the intersection of machine learning and edge computing with a focus on applications in IoT and mobile computing.
+Particularly, I am interested in characterizing, evaluating and building trustworthy and privacy-preserving machine learning models on resource-constrained edge environments.

 My prior work in graduate school has been oriented towards employing causal modeling techniques to understand, evaluate and develop deep reinforcement learning agents.

 Prior to joining UMass, I was a software engineer at IBM where I worked on the z/OS Mainframe.
 I completed my Bachelor of Science in Mathematics and Computer Science from the [University at Albany, SUNY](https://www.albany.edu/).

+I will be on the job market soon for summer/fall 2023!

 ---